2034-02-28 1300LT Kevin Is Impressed

 Cali said, °°Clear,°° two seconds later.

-His personal diagnostic now showed his TALOS would be fully configured in twenty four seconds.
-“Training begins in thirty seconds, MARK!”
+His personal diagnostic now showed his TALOS would be fully configured in another twenty four seconds.
+“This scenario will begin with thirty seconds of darkness.
+My callsign is ‘Seraphim’.
+Scenario begins in sixty seconds.
+MARK!”